 Selection of Aloes and the Medication

 Most people are familiar with Aloe vera gel for skin improvement but what about the other two varieties used?

 Aloe ferox, also called Cape Aloe, Red Aloe, Bitter Aloe and Tap Aloe, grows in southern Africa.
 Aloe ferox has a single stem and can reach 10 feet in height.
 There is no point in describing it in too much detail because it can vary greatly depending on the growing conditions.

 Aloe marlothii, also called Flat-flowered Aloe or Mountain Aloe, also grows all across southern Africa.
 It has a single stem and a very large head with stiff, grey-green leaves.
 It is easily identified because of its very distinctive horizontal branches.

 Ketoprofen is often prescribed for arthritis-related and other inflammatory pains.
 Ketoprofen is commonly administered with topical patches for treating various musculoskeletal pain.
-This is why it was it was an appropriate choice for studying enhancing skin permeation.
+This is why it was an appropriate choice for studying enhancing skin permeation.
 Ketoprofen has consistently proven to work “significantly better than that of ibuprofen and/or diclofenac.”

-The studies were conducted with female participants and were done on abdominal skin.
+The studies were conducted with female participants and were done on the abdominal skin.
 The delivery penetration of the ketoprofen was measured in both the stratum corneum epidermis and also the epidermis-dermis layers of the skin.